aftaylor2/rk_report/README.md

 System Requirments
 ------------------

-chkrootkit - To scan system for rootkits rkhunter - To scan system for rootkits perl - To run the rk_report script sendmail - To alert the admin via email
+chkrootkit - To scan system for rootkits<br />
+rkhunter - To scan system for rootkits<br />
+perl - To run the rk_report script<br />
+sendmail - To alert the admin via email<br />

 Acknowledgements
 ---------------